Nourish - What’s The Difference Between Probiotics and Prebiotics?

-Supplementation: Of course we also sell excellent prebiotic supplements and combination probiotic and prebiotic supplements (aka symbiotic) to ensure sufficient levels of food to boost the levels of friendly bacteria.
+Of course, we also sell excellent prebiotic supplements and combination probiotic and prebiotic supplements (aka symbiotic).
+These help to ensure sufficient levels of food to boost your levels of friendly bacteria.

-Some people may find they have to eat large quantities of prebiotic foods to increase the levels of friendly bacteria in their intestines.
-For this reason many people find it easier to supplement.
+Some people find they have to eat large quantities of prebiotic foods to increase the levels of friendly bacteria in their intestines.
+For this reason, some people find it easier to supplement.
 At least at the beginning.

-Within the OptiBac Probiotics range, the prebiotic FOS can be found in ‘For every day’, ‘One week flat’, ‘For babies & children‘ and ‘Bifidobacteria & fibre‘.
+Within the OptiBac Probiotics range, the prebiotic FOS can be found in:

 What Are Probiotics?